Tower Bridge de Londres

 Pros

-• British Museum, West End and Soho on foot
+• British Museum, West End, and Soho on foot

 Cons

-• Constant crowds
+• Constant crowds day and night

 5

-Kensington & Hyde Park Rive nord, ouest
+Kensington & Hyde Park North bank, west, Zone 1

-for families and the free museums
+for families and three major free museums

 What to see & do in the area